alchemical-lich/alchemical-lich.github.io/_pages/about.md

   - /about.html
 ---

-This is my little ttRPG workshop.
+This is my little ttrpg workshop.
 It's more of a personal repository of adventure-related odds and ends.
 Feel free to poke around!